Coronavirus case confirmed in Noble County

 The patient sought treatment for an illness at Parkview’s FirstCare walk-in clinic at 512 Professional Way, Kendallville, on March 1, and then went to see doctors a second time on March 5 at the walk-in clinic in Fort Wayne at 3909 New Vision Drive, near the Parkview Regional Health hospital campus.

-Gaff said he could not reveal personal information about the patient but that the case may be travel-related.
-The patient had recently been in Florida before returning to Noble County and becoming ill, he said.

-As this is the only case currently known in the county, Gaff said people should be thoughtful but there's no need to majorly disrupt day-to-day life.
-He said treat this threat the same as you would with other communicable diseases like influenza.
+As this is the only case currently known in the county, Gaff said people should be thoughtful, but there’s no need to disrupt day-to-day life.
+He advised to treat this threat the same as other communicable diseases such as influenza.

-Of people who do experience symptoms, the virus is only fatal in a small number of cases, but it's still something to be aware of and prepared for because the virus appears to have a high transmission rate.
+Of people who do experience symptoms, the virus is fatal in only a small number of cases, but it’s something to be aware of and prepared for, because the virus appears to have a high transmission rate, he said.

 The elderly and infirm are more susceptible to have serious symptoms, as is the case with most diseases.
 Unlike many diseases, however, children and the young appear to have unusual resistance to the virus, although it’s not clear why.

-Even though symptoms and serious complications are smaller percentages, everyone can benefit from practicing good hygiene and take precautions that can help prevent the spread of the virus.
+Even though symptoms and serious complications are smaller percentages, everyone can benefit from practicing good hygiene and take precautions that can help prevent the spread of the virus, he advised.

-Those include washing your hands thoroughly with soap and water for at least 20 seconds; coughing and sneezing into tissues and throwing those immediately away; disinfecting common areas that people touch; avoid touching your eyes, nose or mouth as much as possible; and, importantly, staying home from work or school if you are feeling sick.
+Those include washing hands thoroughly with soap and water for at least 20 seconds; coughing and sneezing into tissues and throwing those away immediately; disinfecting common areas that people touch; avoid touching your eyes, nose or mouth as much as possible; and, importantly, staying home from work or school if you are feeling sick.

-To prevent exposure to others, individuals who are experiencing respiratory symptoms are encouraged to call their healthcare provider prior to arriving at a healthcare facility.
+To prevent exposure to others, individuals who are experiencing respiratory symptoms are encouraged to call their healthcare provider before arriving at a healthcare facility.
 Parkview Health patients can call the Parkview Access Center at 877-PPG-TODAY to speak with a nurse and be directed to appropriate care.

 Schools remaining open

-A parent email from East Noble School Corp. indicates the first case of coronavirus has been diagnosed in Noble County, but Superintendent Ann Linson is advising parents that schools will remain open for the time being.
+A email sent to parents Monday from East Noble School Corp. indicates the first case of coronavirus has been diagnosed in Noble County, but Superintendent Ann Linson is advising parents that schools will remain open for the time being.

-Superintendent Ann Linson sent the email to parents on Monday morning, indicating a 54-year-old man had been diagnosed at Parkview Noble Hospital.

-"Many of you may have heard this information.
-A 54 year old gentleman was diagnosed with coronavirus while at Parkview Noble Hospital.
-This man does not have any school age children and does not live in Kendallville or our district.
+“Many of you may have heard this information.
+A 54-year-old gentleman was diagnosed with coronavirus while at Parkview Noble Hospital.
+This man does not have any school-age children and does not live in Kendallville or our district.
 The Department of Health has advised there is no immediate need to close our schools.
-They did want us to remind everyone to diligently follow the below practices to prevent the spread of viruses," Linson wrote in the email.
+They did want us to remind everyone to diligently follow the below practices to prevent the spread of viruses,” Linson wrote in the email, referencing guidelines for preventing infection.

-West Noble Superintendent Galen Mast also sent out a parent email blast, indicating the same things for his district.

-"The department of health has advised us that there is no immediate need to close school or change programming.
-He asked that we remind the West Noble community to continue to practice normal and good hygiene practices to help prevent the spread of the disease," Mast wrote.
-"We will continue to monitor the news around the coronavirus and the potential spread of it.
-We will follow closely the Department of Health’s recommendation when it comes to proactive and preventative care for our students and staff.
-If we are advised to close, e-learning days will be utilized.
-We will keep you informed as the situation evolves."

 Few cases in Indiana

-The positive coronavirus test is one of only a handful in Indiana at this time.
+The positive coronavirus test in Kendallville is one of only a handful in Indiana.

-The Indiana State Department of Health has previously confirmed two cases of COVID-19, the disease resulting from a coronavirus infection, in Indiana.
-The first was a person in Indianapolis who had recently traveled to a conference in Boston.
-The second was an adult in Hendricks County, just west of Indianapolis, who had been at the same conference.
+The Indiana State Department of Health previously confirmed two cases of COVID-19 in Indiana.
+The first is a person in Indianapolis who had recently traveled to a conference in Boston.
+The second is an adult in Hendricks County, just west of Indianapolis, who had been at the same conference.

-News reports from around Indianapolis indicate an Avon elementary school student had also been diagnosed, triggering a two-week closure of local schools, although that case has not been documented via the Indiana State Department of Health as of Monday morning.
+News reports from around Indianapolis indicate an Avon elementary school student also had been diagnosed, triggering a two-week closure of local schools, although that case had not been documented by the Indiana State Department of Health as of Monday morning.

-If the Avon case is indeed the third, that would make Noble County's the fourth-known case in the state.

 Dr. Deborah McMahan, Allen County health commissioner, said the region has been preparing for a COVID-19 case and assured residents that all necessary steps are being taken to reduce the spread of the illness.